R. Wendell Eaves Sr. Distinguished Professor of Educational Leadership

-- 2011- Reviewer for the UNC General Administration of a proposed Ed.D. program in K-12 educational leadership from an external state institution of higher education.
+- 2011-Reviewer for the UNC General Administration of a proposed Ed.D. program in K-12 educational leadership from an external public institution of higher education

-- 2010- Spoke at the Wake County Educational Summit from which a DVD was developed and distributed to all Wake County School Principals.
+- 2010-Major session speaker at the Wake County Educational Summit from which a DVD was developed and distributed to all Wake County school principals.

 2016 - Leading Beautifully: Educational Leadership as Connoisseurship with Lisa Catherine Ehrich.New York: Routledge.